 Even with the knowledge that there are no known Martians, or that the story is in reality only letters on a page, readers may identify with the characters and situation.

 While they are reading, the world of the novel becomes real.

-To understand the various types of novels you may like this article by the Encyclopedia Britannica.
+To understand more about the various types of novels, you may want to read this article by the Encyclopedia Britannica.